adrem42/Copilot-for-FSLabs/topics/installation.md

 4. After P3D has loaded into the main menu, you'll find the configuration file here at *FSUIPC directory/FSLabs Copilot/options.ini*.
 Open it and adjust the settings.

+The script will auto-run after you load a flight with FSLabs.

 ## Setting up speech recognition

 You need to have English as the Windows language in order for speech recognition to work